Apple TV 4K vs. Roku Ultra: Where Does Roku Stick Plus Fit?

 - Dolby Vision and HDR10 are the two competing HDR standards.
 My eye isn’t tuned enough to tell the difference, but critics say Dolby Vision looks better.
 Roku only supports HDR10.

 - There are no biases in the search.
 When searching for a movie or show, it displays results from your installed channels from lowest to highest price.
 Apple guesses on which apps it thinks you’ll want to use, while Roku shows the entire list.

-- Prime Video, Google Play Video, Vudu, Hulu, Netflix, Showtime, HBO, Sling TV, AT&T TV, YouTube TV, fuboTV, Philo, Apple TV, Spotify, and Pandora are available.
+- Prime Video, Google Play Video, Vudu, Hulu, Netflix, Showtime, HBO, Disney+, Sling TV, AT&T TV, YouTube TV, fuboTV, Philo, Apple TV, Spotify, and Pandora are available.
 Roku has every streaming service I’ve ever heard of.
 They claim to have 500,000 movies and shows.